JnsLns/ptb_experiment_template/README.md

 	- debugOnError
 	- Debuggin through pause key

+## resumeExperiment

+Say your triallist has 100 trials, but the computer crashes after 80 trials (yes, it happens :).
+To still finish the session, run ```resumeExperiment.m```.
+Fortunately, when running the experimental script routinely saves and updates a preliminary result file to the selected save file location.
+That file is replaced by the final file upon experiment completion, but stays around if the experiment gets interrupted.
+That file will be named something like ```bliblablu_myExperiment.mat.incomplete```.
+To run the remaining trials, run ```resumeExperiment```.
+It will ask for an incomplete file instead of a trial file, and simply finish the remaining trial list exactly as if the interruption never happened.
+Should there be another interruption during the new session, no problem, the ```*.incomplete``` file will hold the new trials as well and you can resume from there again.
+Upon completion of the experiment, the final result file will be created as usual and the incomplete file is automatically deleted.
+Note though that a backup of the incomplete file is made in the same folder when you start resuming, to ensure that data is never lost.
+That backup file can be deleted manually.

 ## Which files should I edit?
 Here's the main directory and file structure with folders and files marked that you should edit.
 All others should not be modified.
 In summary, files in folders starting with ```my``` can be modified.
 In addition, you need to adjust values in ```builtInSettings.m``` to your hardware setup and finally write some code for trial list generation in ```trialGeneration.m```.
 Files in ```/experiment/infrastructure/``` should not be changed (but can be called in your own code as described later).
 ```